dmfs/gver/README.md

 ```

 In the closure passed to `use` you can use any groups declared in your regular expression.
 The resulting pre-release version will automatically
-be sanitized to comply with semver syntax.
+be sanitized to comply with SemVer syntax.

 When your pre-release doesn't end with a numeric segment, the next pre-relase will automatically append `.1` and continue counting from that.
 If the pre-release already ends with a numeric segment, it will be incremented by 1 with every subsequent pre-release.